docQodly/docs/docs/studio/rendering.md

 :::info

-When the **Preview** button is clicked and unsaved changes are present in open webforms, a popup is displayed to ensure users are aware of their unsaved work.
+When the **Preview** button is clicked and unsaved changes are present in open Pages, a popup is displayed to ensure users are aware of their unsaved work.
 This popup prevents the application from rendering until the unsaved changes are addressed.

 <img src={require('./img/preview-pop.png').default} style={{borderRadius: '6px', width: '50%'}} />

-Users can choose to save all changes in open webforms before rendering, without seeing this popup again, by checking the "Memorize..." checkbox at the popup's bottom.
+Users can choose to save all changes in open Pages before rendering, without seeing this popup again, by checking the "Memorize..." checkbox at the popup's bottom.
 Alternatively, this alert can be controlled through the ["**Show Unsaved Files Pop Over**" setting](settings.md#show-unsaved-files-pop-over) in user preferences.

 :::